makrai/notes/charniak83-markers.md

+Passing Markers: A Theory of Contextual Influence in Language Comprehension Eugene Charniak
 1983 Cognitive Science
-Eugene Charniak
-Passing Markers: A Theory of Contextual Influence in Language Comprehension

 # Abstract

-Most Artificial Intelligence theories of language either
+* Most Artificial Intelligence theories of language either/or
   * assume syntactic component
   * reject attempts at distinguishing modules
 * In this paper